fenok/articles/body-stretching/body-stretching.en.md

 The `align-self` property of the `body` element implicitly has the `stretch` value, so the `body` width already matches the `html` width.

-As you might've noticed, the direction of the main axis of the flex-container shouldn't matter.
-I just think that the vertical axis is more aesthetic in this case, and I didn't really test the other variant.
-I don't see how it can possibly break, but who knows.

 ```css
 html {
     min-height: 100%; /* Look, it's not fixed anymore! */